CrayLabs/RedisIP/README.md

 # RedisIP

 RedisIP is a very simple Redis module with no registered commands.
-The only functionality introduced by the module is that is logs the IP address and hostname of the Redis instance to the redis log.
+The only functionality introduced by the module is that it logs the IP address and hostname of the Redis instance to the Redis log.

-Note: This relies on the fact that the machine where a redis instances is started has entries for the hostname and related IP address in ``/etc/hosts``
+Note: This relies on the fact that the machine where a Redis instances is started has entries for the hostname and related IP address in ``/etc/hosts``

 ## installation